5th Avenue Concepts

 The concept creation portion of the 5th Avenue Project began in mid-July 2018.
 Concept creation involves taking all the information and data gathered during the community engagement phase of the project and developing concepts for what development along 5th Avenue would look like.
 The concept principles developed by the working groups and Steering Committee will help guide those concept drawings.

-Concept creation will ultimately involve three phases over the coming months – creation, refinement, and finalization – with community input every step of the way.
+Concept creation will ultimately involve three phases over the coming months – creation, baseline concept creation, and finalization – with community input every step of the way.

 Concept Creation - Phase I